edoardesd/edoardesd/README.md

 </p>

-- 👀 I’m interested in IoT, MQTT, Trail Running, Development
+- 👀 I’m interested in IoT, MQTT, trail running, software development
-- 🌱 I’m currently learning Erlang
+- 🌱 I’m currently learning __Erlang___
-- 📫 How to reach me edoardo.longo@polimi.it

 <!---
 edoardesd/edoardesd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.